SakunPanthi123/Concepts/concepts.md

 ## The powerful prototype object
 prototype is an object that allows you to add methods and properties to all the instances of a particular contructor function like Arrays, functions, object.
+The prototype object is a fundamental part of JavaScript's inheritance model.
+It allows you to define properties and methods that can be shared across all instances of a particular constructor function.
+This is particularly useful for adding functionality to built-in objects like Array, Object, and Function.
 ```typescript
 Array.prototype.myFilter = function(callback, thisArg) {
     const result = []; // Array to store filtered elements